Inequality of Opportunity and Income Redistribution: Main Results

 where $1-\pi_{b}$ is an indicator that equals one if $1-\pi_{ip}$ is in bin $b$.
 We estimate equation \eqref{eq:pi-bins} separately for each treatment and interact the bins with treatment dummies to assess formally whether mean redistribution is the same across luck treatments at a given $\pi$ bin.
-We cluster standard errors at the spectator level in all specifications.} We observe a significant difference in redistribution for six out of the ten $\pi$ bins in which there is uncertainty about how the winner was determined.
+We cluster standard errors at the spectator level in all specifications.} We observe a significant difference in redistribution for six out of the ten $\pi$ bins in which spectators face inferential challenges when trying to determine whether the inequality was merit-based ($p$ < 0.05).\footnote{When making decisions for two of the twelve $\pi$ bins (i.e., in the two extreme cases: $1-\pi_{ip}=0$ and $1-\pi_{ip}=0.50$), spectators trying to assess whether merit could have determined the winner do not face the same inferential challenges as in the other ten decisions.
+This is because $1-\pi_{ip}=0$ corresponds to cases in which the probability of a coin flip is zero (in lucky outcomes) or the winner does not have any relative advantage (in lucky opportunities) so that the winner is for sure the better performer.
+Similarly, $1-\pi_{ip}=0.5$ corresponds to cases in which winning is independent of performance because the coin flip probability is $100$\% (in lucky outcomes) or the winning worker's relative advantage was too large to be overcome (in lucky opportunities).}